Wisconsin

 Central, Wisconsin

-The Wisconsin Automotive Museum. showcases transportation history, the museum is Wisconsin’s largest auto museum, featuring an ever-changing display of classic and vintage autos and artifacts plus the largest assembled group of Hartford-built Kissel luxury automobiles.
+Showcasing transportation history, the museum is Wisconsin’s largest auto museum, featuring an ever-changing display of classic and vintage autos and artifacts plus the largest assembled group of Hartford-built Kissel luxury automobiles.

-The museum’s art deco interior sets off 115+ vehicles on exhibit, including Pontiacs, Studebakers, Chevrolets, Kaisers, Fords, and other cars from around the world.
+The museum’s art deco interior sets off 125+ vehicles on exhibit, including Pontiacs, Studebakers, Chevrolets, Kaisers, Fords, and other cars from around the world.
 The collection is rounded out by displays of automotive artifacts such as gas pumps, signs, license plates, oil cans, and other Petrolina.
-An assortment of outboard engines built in Hartford from the 1930s to 1990s is also on display.
+An assortment of outboard engines built in Hartford from the 1930s to the 1990s is also on display.

 The Nash Car Club of America has space within the museum dedicated to Wisconsin-based vehicles and related memorabilia.
-Nash began in Kenosha, Wisconsin when the Thomas B. Jeffery Company was purchased by Charles Nash in 1916.
+Nash began in Kenosha, Wisconsin, when the Thomas B. Jeffery Company was purchased by Charles Nash in 1916.

 The Hudson Essex Terraplane Historical Society and Southeastern Wisconsin Short Track Hall of Fame also maintain special display areas for their vehicles.